joshed-io/reveal-hugo/README.md

 Now you can add `outputs = ["Reveal"]` to the front matter of any section's `_index.md` file and that section's content will be combined into a presentation and written to `index.html`.
 If you already have a `index.html` page for that section, just change the `baseName` above to `reveal` and the presentation will be placed in a `reveal.html` file instead.

 Note: If you specify `outputs = ["Reveal"]` for a single content file, you can prevent anything being generated for that file.
 This is handy if you other default layouts that would have created a regular HTML file from it.
 Only the list file is required for the presentation.

+**Tip**: As of Hugo 0.42, Hugo [has theme inheritence](https://gohugo.io/news/0.42-relnotes/).
+You can avoid the file copying step above by adding `"reveal-hugo"` to your site's array of themes.

 ## Reveal.js tips